 Elizabeth Roberts Architecture & Design

 To keep your kitchen from becoming too complicated, try to keep the focus on one textured finish.
-Let that texture be the visual centerpoint of the space, while keeping the rest of the design subdued.
-For example, this kitchen design places the emphasis on the white and grey marble backsplash.
-A long floating shelf is used instead of upper cabinets as not to break up the backsplash design.
+Let that texture be the visual centerpoint of the space while keeping the rest of the design subdued.
+For example, this kitchen design places emphasis on the white and grey marble backsplash.
+A long floating shelf is used instead of upper cabinets so as not to break up the backsplash design.

 Get Your Dream Minimalist Kitchen For Less